Ulcerative colitis care at Mayo Clinic

 Expertise and rankings

 The Inflammatory Bowel Disease Clinic at Mayo Clinic focuses specifically on people with ulcerative colitis and other inflammatory bowel diseases.
-In addition to routine clinical care, Mayo Clinic doctors are actively involved in research and can provide investigational drug therapy with a variety of drugs for patients who do not respond to standard medical therapy.
+In addition to routine clinical care, Mayo Clinic doctors are actively involved in research and can provide investigational medicine therapy with a variety of medications for patients who do not respond to standard medical therapy.

 Mayo Clinic research scientists and doctors are continually developing new methods for diagnosing and treating ulcerative colitis.
-For example, Mayo colorectal surgeons pioneered the procedure to remove the diseased colon and rectum and reconnect the intestines to the anus (ileal pouch anal anastomosis) so that a person can continue to eliminate wastes normally.
-Mayo Clinic patients also have access to clinical trials of new treatments for ulcerative colitis.
+For example, Mayo colorectal surgeons pioneered the procedure to remove the diseased colon and rectum and reconnect the intestines to the anus.
+With this procedure, called ileoanal anastomosis (J-pouch) surgery, a person can continue to eliminate wastes as before.

 Locations, travel and lodging